gidago/Getting-and-Cleaning-Data/README.md

     2  WALKING       2         0.2764266       -0.01859492        -0.1055004
     3  WALKING       3         0.2755675       -0.01717678        -0.1126749

-This data frame is saved without headers to tidyData.txt
+This data frame is saved without headers to tidyData.txt with `write.table` function.